 - Place them on a clean plate and keep repeating until you done with all the dough

-- These can be stored air tight for upto week or so.
+- These can be stored air tight at room temperature for upto week or so.

 If you don't have saffron, use yellow food color and skip the milk and kesar from recipe